 Under Dutch law, shares are issued and rights to subscribe for shares are granted pursuant to a resolution of the general meeting of shareholders.
 Our articles of association provide that our general meeting of shareholders may only adopt such resolution upon a proposal of our management board, which proposal must have been approved by our supervisory board.
 Our general meeting of shareholders may authorize our management board to issue new shares or grant rights to subscribe for shares.
 The authorization can be granted and extended, in each case for a period not exceeding five years.
-For as long as such authorization is effective, our general meeting of shareholders will not have the power to issue shares and rights to subscribe for shares.
-Pursuant to our articles of association, our management board may only exercise the power to issue shares with the approval of our supervisory board.
+For as long as such authorization is effective, our general meeting of association, our management board may only exercise the power to issue shares with the approval of our supervisory board.